day8/re-frame/README.md

 ### Claims

 Nothing about re-frame is the slightest bit original or clever.
-You'll find no ingenious use of functional zippers, transducers or core.async.
+All the ideas are copies and you'll find no ingenious use of functional zippers, transducers or core.async.
 This is a good thing (although, for the record, one day I'd love to develop something original and clever).

 Using re-frame, you will be able to break your application code into distinct pieces, and those distinct pieces will be  be pure functions.
 Each can be easily described, understood and tested independently.

 At small scale, any framework seems like pesky overhead.
-The explanatory examples in here are small scale, so you'll need to squint a little to see the benefit.
+The explanatory examples in here are necessarily small scale, so you'll need to squint a little to see the benefit.

 ### Core Beliefs